🎨

 Use the search bar on the right side to narrow the list to the most appropriate keyword phrase for your seed keyword.
 For example, I'm interested in the relative keyword difficulty for "keyword research tools."

-Clicking on a relevant card will display the relative keyword difficulty (RKD) for that keyword on a scale of easy-medium-hard.
+Clicking on a relevant card will display the relative keyword difficulty (RKD) for that keyword on a scale of 1-100.
 You'll also receive a list of keywords to include in the same article or ideas for new ones.

 Since the RKD is based on your website's prospects of ranking for that keyword, it makes sense to go after low-difficulty long tail keywords first before tackling more challenging target keywords.